-If you choose to forgo the resort fee, wireless internet is still available for a fee of $25 per day plus tax.
-You will not be able to pay for access to the fitness or business center at TI separately however.
-Additionally, you cannot pick and choose individual days you want to pay the resort fee and have access to the amenities it covers – It’s an all or nothing proposition.
+Additionally, guests are not able to pick and choose individual days they want to pay the resort fee and have access to the amenities it covers.
+It’s an all or nothing proposition.

-Even better, if you book with the TV Ad Special that allows you to opt out of the $37 resort fee, you will also receive a 2 for 1 draft beer ticket to Gilley’s Saloon, 2 for 1 dinner buffet, 20% off Avengers S.T.A.T.I.O.N and 20% off services at Oleksandra Spa with a $100 minimum purchase.
+Sweetening the deal, guests booking the TV Ad Special will also receive a 2 for 1 draft beer ticket to Gilley’s Saloon, 2 for 1 dinner buffet, 20% off Avengers S.T.A.T.I.O.N, and 20% off services at Oleksandra Spa with a $100 minimum purchase.

-Again, you NEED to specifically book the TV Ad Special on TI’s website to be eligible for the optional resort fee offer.
-Bookings that are not booked as that specific offer are not eligible for the resort fee to be waived.
+Again, you NEED to book the TV Ad Special on TI’s website to be eligible for the optional resort fee offer.
+If a room is not booked via that specific offer then the resort fee will need to be paid.

 We remain hopeful that other resorts in Las Vegas institute similar policies to make resort fees optional in exchange for forfeiting the services they are intended to cover, but aren’t holding our breath.